Food Truck Insurance: Cost & Coverage

 - Uninsured/underinsured motorist: If you’re injured in a loss by an at-fault driver who either is uninsured or has minimum liability limits, then this covers medical expenses, lost wages, pain, and suffering.

-Commercial auto only covers things that are permanently attached to your vehicle.
-If you flip it upside down, then whatever falls out is what would fall under the commercial property category—this could be your pots, pans, and food.
-If you have a building where you cook, prep, or store food, then this is an insurance policy that you should consider.
+For food trucks, it is important to remember that commercial auto will only cover whatever is permanently attached to your vehicle.
+Visually, think of it like this: if you flip your truck upside down, then whatever falls out would fall under the commercial property category—such as your pots, pans, and food.
+If you have a building where you cook, prep, or store food, then this is an insurance policy you should consider.

-Once you park and start serving food, anything that happens to a customer for which you’re responsible falls under general liability.
+Once you park and start serving food, anything that happens to a customer for which you are responsible falls under general liability insurance.
 The policy also covers legal fees if the claim ends up in court.

-A BOP is a policy package containing general liability and commercial property.
-If you visit an insurance website and try to get separate quotes, then they’ll likely recommend one quote for a BOP.
+A BOP is a policy package containing general liability and commercial property and, usually, business lost income too.
+If you visit an insurance website and try to get separate quotes, then they will likely recommend one quote for a BOP.
 Bundling these two policies usually results in some premium savings too.

-Nearly every state in the US requires a business with employees to provide workers’ compensation.
+Nearly every state in the United States requires a business with employees to provide workers’ compensation insurance.
 This covers the cost of medical bills, treatment, and lost wages for an employee injured while working.
 It can also protect employers from lawsuits over workplace injuries.

-To purchase food truck insurance, find a carrier that offers the policies you’ll need, and I recommend working with one of the top food truck insurance companies.
-Their representatives can identify your unique risks and needs.
+- Food truck insurance companies: Representatives can identify your unique risks and needs.
 Visit a company’s website or contact a local agent to get a quote started.

 Bottom Line